 There are different types of nonprofit organizations functioning in Hawaii, including educational, human service oriented, religious, animal welfare, and others.
 What they all have in common is the focus on helping and supporting the Hawaiin community.
 Hawaii Rise Foundation provides assistance for ……… .
 Also from time to time, Hawaii Rise Foundation acts as fiscal sponsors for other Hawaiin Non-Profits on the islands.
+This article covers some of the basics needed to start a nonprofit organization in Hawaii.

 As a 501(c)(3) nonprofit, you will be exempt from federal corporate income tax, have limited liability, and gain the much-needed credibility needed for fundraising.
 These perks are crucial because of the growing needs of communities and dwindling government resources.
 Nonprofits often have to do more with less – so every form of assistance helps.
 These state tax exemptions carry over to cover public charities mission and outreach.